Taekhyang/MultiExchangesArbitrageMonitor/README.md

 - telegram setting can be configured in `config.ini` file and it consists of two types which are `orderbook_high_low` & `trade_price`

 - If you want send telegram message, then call send_telegram()

+Hid all exchanges baseapi except bithumb for personal reason